-Having peanut and nut free zones allows children to be physically separated from children with allergies.
+Having peanut and nut-free zones allow children to be physically separated from children with allergies.
 If there are enough children with peanut and nut allergies, having access to a table with others does not make the child feel singled out.

 Strict Sanitation Measures

 Another con of making a classroom or lunch room peanut and nut fee is increased cleaning and hand washing.
 An increase in hand washing and surface cleaning may help prevent germs from spreading and can eliminate more allergens.
-However, time spent cleaning up and observing strict hand washing protocols will take time away from the classroom and lessens time spent learning.
+However, time spent cleaning up and observing strict handwashing protocols will take time away from the classroom and lessens the time spent learning.

 Should It Be a Case-by-Case Judgment?